pkivolowitz/asm_book/macros/README.md

 other symbols like `main`.

 So, `main` will not be found by the linker on Apple systems and `_main` will be an error on Linux systems.

-There are macros to adjust for this.
+The macros adjust for this.

-There are some exceptions such as making use of `FILE * stdin`.
+There are some exceptions to the prepending rule on Apple such as making use of `FILE * stdin`.
 On Linux this would be `stdin`.
 On Mac OS you would expect `_stdin` but you'd be wrong... instead Apple uses `___stdinp`.
 Why?
-Apple.
+Because Apple.

+There is an assumption here that labels created by you do not have prepended underscores.
+This can be a problem if this isn't the case.
+The solution may be to add a parallel set of macros that either do prepend or do not.
+This is an open question which we hope to get user input to resolve.

 ## Macros of general use

+First, we describe a number of macros which are the same on both Apple and Linux.
 These macros don't converge Apple and Linux.
 They're just nice to have.

 ### PUSH_P, PUSH_R, POP_P and POP_R